Big Rig (band)

-Big Rig were a punk band formed in the San Francisco Bay Area in 1993.
-Singer/songwriter Jesse Michaels fronted the group after the breakup of his previous band, Operation Ivy.
+Big Rig was a short-lived punk band formed in the east San Francisco Bay Area in 1993.
+The group was fronted by singer/songwriter Jesse Michaels after his previous band, Operation Ivy, broke up in 1989.
 Big Rig played only one show during their brief existence as a band.
-The band's sole release is the EP Expansive Heart, released in 1994 on Lookout Records.
+Their sole, the EP Expansive Heart, was released in 1994 by Lookout Records and later reissued in 2020 by 1-2-3-4 Go!
+Records.
 Big Rig broke up in 1993, only a few months after they formed.